openstack-k8s-operators/dataplane-operator/docs/openstack_dataplanerole.md

 #### DataPlaneNodeSection

+DataPlaneNodeSection is a specification of the data plane node attributes

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |